-Previous research has found a relationship between place of death and experience of pain11.
+Previous research has found a relationship between place of death and experience of pain.
 People who die in a hospice report the lowest level of pain at end of life compared to other settings.
-Applying research from the Office of Health Economics12 to those receiving, or in need of, palliative care in Staffordshire and Stoke on Trent (From these estimates; rates of unrelieved pain are highest for those palliative patients who die at home; they are lowest for those who die in a hospice setting.
-This represents an opportunity to explore the local picture of palliative care service provision and patient end of life experience to ensure interventions to maximise pain control for people wherever they die.

-Table 1 and Table 2) suggests that in total a third of palliative patients (2,654 people - using central estimate) may have died with their pain uncontrolled.
+Applying research from the Office of Health Economics to those receiving, or in need of, palliative care in Staffordshire and Stoke on Trent (Table 1 and Table 2) suggests that in total a third of palliative patients (2,654 people - using central estimate) may have died with their pain uncontrolled.